 Applying the same exponential formula to other cells, we have

-Plotting the exponential functions graph on the x-y axis we have the following graph for the above-given function and values
+Plotting the graph of the exponential function on the x-y axis, we have the following graph for the above-given function and values

 Exponential in Excel Example #3